mesosphere-backup/dcos-metrics/plugins/README.md

 ### Installation
 Plugins can be installed on each node.

-The binaries can be obtained from the [releases page](https://github.com/dcos/dcos-metrics/releases), or built from source according to preference.
+The prebuilt binaries are linked from the [README](https://github.com/dcos/dcos-metrics/tree/master/README.md) or can be built from source according to preference.
 The binary should be copied to the `/opt/mesosphere/bin` directory on each node.

 Each plugin has (or will soon have) a `systemd` directory containing systemd unit files for the master and agent.
 These should be downloaded, edited as appropriate - each plugin has its own flags where you may need to define API